 You’ve painstakingly set up the nursery, gotten everything you needed from your registry, read up on "What To Expect When You’re Expecting" and have highly anticipated the arrival of your new family member.
-Have you been so focused on the baby that you are not prepared for what happens to you after delivery?
+Have you been so focused on the baby that you're not prepared for what happens to you after delivery?

-Here are the ways you change after giving birth and some suggestions on how to manage them:
+Here are the ways you change after giving birth, and some suggestions on how to manage them:

 According to an article by NPR, about a third of women have a bulging belly or “diastasis recti” caused when the abdominal muscles separate during pregnancy to make room for the growing baby.
-Do not fear - you can find manageable workouts to tone that tummy if you wish and also use shapewear for a brief period.
-Women do not magically “bounce back” as our culture sometimes would like us to believe.
+Don't fear - you can find manageable workouts to tone that tummy if you wish and also use shapewear for a brief period.
+Women don't magically “bounce back” as our culture sometimes would like us to believe.
 It takes time and effort.
 Be kind to yourself because bringing forth a new life is such an accomplishment.

 Women do not magically 'bounce back' as our culture sometimes would like us to believe.
 It takes time and effort.
-Be kind to yourself because bringing forth a new life is such an accomplishment.

 The last physical change is your breasts: whether or not you decide to breastfeed, your body naturally produces milk to feed your baby.
-Some women automatically are able to feed no problem and do not experience engorgement while some women produce incredible amounts of milk to the point where their breasts are about to burst.
+Some women automatically are able to feed no problem and don't experience engorgement, while some women produce incredible amounts of milk to the point where their breasts are about to burst.
 If you happen to fall into the latter category, express some milk in the shower before you feed your baby.
 Engorgement can be rough because the breasts can be red, hard, and swollen.
 Nipples also can experience chafing and need to be broken in, and like a muscle, they finally get stronger with time and patience.

 While your actual brain activity changes, so do your hormones in order to adjust to motherhood.
-Like your brain changing, some of the hormones changing are necessary to take care of your baby, but when it becomes unmanageable, do seek help because hormones can cause too much anxiety and depressive feelings.
+Like your brain changing, some of the hormones changing are necessary to take care of your baby, but when it becomes unmanageable, do seek help because hormones can cause anxiety and depressive feelings.
 There are also natural remedies for combatting improperly balanced hormones, one of which includes exercise and ensuring you continue to take your prenatal vitamins and eat enough, especially when breastfeeding, to meet your baby’s and your own nutritional needs.

 Your whole lifestyle changes after a baby!
-Gone are the days when you can spontaneously rush out the door to meet friends for a drink and coffee date.
+Gone are the days when you can spontaneously rush out the door to meet friends for a drink or a coffee date.
 While connecting with friends and getting out of the house is crucial for your well being as a new mom, proper planning and preparation is necessary.
 You need to make sure you have diaper-changing supplies with you, and if you are choosing not to breastfeed, you need the essential feeding equipment.

 You also have to consider your baby’s sleep habits and plan social events based on your baby’s nap schedule.
-Luckily, babies can sleep well in their strollers or carriers that are on the market but do not be afraid to let people know your schedule and needs.
+Luckily, babies can sleep well in their strollers or carriers that are on the market but don't be afraid to let people know your schedule and needs.
 You also can kiss a full night’s sleep good-bye for a while, but if you sleep when the baby sleeps, the change in schedule can be more manageable.

 You do also have to consider the impact that a baby has on your job trajectory.
-Some mothers choose to return to work after maternity leave while others may decide to stay home.
+Some mothers choose to return to work after maternity leave, while others may decide to stay home.
 The decision is up to you and your family’s needs, but consider that when you are at work, you have work that gives you structure and income and coworkers to socialize with, while staying at home requires you to have to seek out more structure, income, and community.
-Also, while you can have personal breaks at work, you cannot really have breaks at home.
+Also, while you can have personal breaks at work, you can't really have breaks at home.

-Babies not only change mothers from a material and physical standpoint but also you might entirely experience a change in how you view yourself and your purpose in life.
-No longer do you make decisions and plans for yourself, but you are in charge of a new life.
-For many moms, their perspective changes and they are more focused on the big picture and will undergo so much pain, exhaustion, and difficulty for the sake of providing for their child.
+Babies not only change mothers from a material and physical standpoint, but also you might entirely experience a change in how you view yourself and your purpose in life.
+No longer do you make decisions and plans for yourself, but you're in charge of a new life.
+For many moms, their perspective changes, and they're more focused on the big picture and will undergo so much pain, exhaustion, and difficulty for the sake of providing for their child.